 Let us help you through the process...

-Opossums breed twice a year, and babies are found from February – September.
-The average litter contains 8 to 13 babies.
+Opossums breed twice a year, and babies can be found from February – September.
+An average litter contains 8 to 13 babies.

 Rabbits nest from March through September and can have a litter every 28 days.
 The average litter contains four to five babies.

 Chipmunks are often caught by cats or dogs, or they may survive being hit by a car.
 These animals need to be rescued.